I-2-4-40.Administrative Res Judicata

 K. Effect of a Subsequent Change in Statute, Regulation, or Policy Interpretation on Applicability of Administrative Res Judicata

-Although a change in the regulations precludes an ALJ from dismissing a RH on the basis of administrative res judicata, it does not change the rules on administrative finality.
+>Although a change in the regulations precludes an ALJ from dismissing an RH on the basis of administrative res judicata, it does not change the rules on administrative finality.
 Payment of the claim would be based on the current application alone, unless the conditions for reopening an earlier claim are met.

-When there has been a change in the regulations, ALJs must apply the new regulations as if they always existed unless the new regulation specifically states otherwise.
+When there has been a change in the regulations, ALJs must apply the new regulations as if they always existed unless the new regulations specifically state otherwise.
 For example, the new regulations may state that they apply only to claims filed after a certain date.

 Refer to POMS DI 27516.010 for dates of the current versions of the medical listings.